Zen Tigers and Strawberry Moments

 Once you have trained yourself to live your life in day-tight compartments, then what?
 Then you are faced with how to live well in the now:

 “Think of your life as an hourglass”.
 If you don’t know what an hourglass is, it is like a giant egg timer, made of two glass compartments, connected by a narrow tube.
-Sand flows from one compartment down into the other, and measures time: three minutes for an egg-timer; one hour for an hourglass.
+Sand flows from one compartment down into the other, and measures the passage of time: three minutes for an egg-timer; one hour for an hourglass.
 “You know there are thousands of grains of sand in the top of the hourglass; and they all pass slowly and evenly through the narrow neck in the middle.
-Nothing you or I could do would make more than one grain of sand pass through this narrow neck without impairing the hourglass.
+Nothing you or I could do would make more than one grain of sand pass through this narrow neck without impairing the hourglass”.

 “You and I and everyone else are like this hourglass.
 When we start in the morning, there are hundreds of tasks which we feel that we must accomplish that day, but if we do not take them one at a time, and let them pass through the day slowly and evenly, as do the grains of sand passing through the narrow neck of the hourglass, then we are bound to break our own physical and mental structure”.